antrea-io/antrea/docs/egress.md

 be assigned to.
 It can be empty, which means users should assign the `egressIP` to one Node manually.

-### TrafficShaping
+### Bandwidth

 The `bandwidth` field enables traffic shaping for an Egress, by limiting the bandwidth for all egress traffic belonging to this Egress. `rate` specifies the maximum transmission rate. `burst` specifies the maximum burst size when traffic exceeds the rate.
-The user-provided values for `rate` and `burst` must follow the k8s [Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) format, e.g. 300k, 100M, 2G.
+The user-provided values for `rate` and `burst` must follow the Kubernetes [Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) format, e.g. 300k, 100M, 2G.
 All backend workloads selected by a rate-limited Egress share the same bandwidth while sending egress traffic via this Egress.
 If these limits are exceeded, the traffic will be dropped.